Slayer: Cancelled thirteenth studio album, Final World Tour and split (2016–2019)

 On December 2, 2018, Holt announced that he would not perform the remainder of the band's European tour to be with his dying father.
 Vio-lence and former Machine Head guitarist Phil Demmel would fill in for him as a result.

 Holt had stated that Slayer would not release a new album before the end of the farewell tour.
 On how long the tour would last, Holt's Exodus bandmate Steve "Zetro" Souza commented, "I'm speculating it's gonna take a year and a half or two years to do the one final thing, but I believe it's finished.
 Everybody knows what I know; just because I'm on the outside, I have no insight on that."
 The final North American leg of the tour, dubbed "The Last Campaign", took place in November 2019, and also included support from Primus, Ministry and Philip H. Anselmo & The Illegals.
-Despite being referred to as a farewell tour for Slayer, their manager Rick Sales has stated that the band is not breaking up, but has no intention of ever performing live again.
+Despite being referred to as a farewell tour for Slayer, their manager Rick Sales has stated that "the band is not breaking up, they made a decision to stop touring.
+That doesn't mean the end of the band.
+It’s just the end of touring".
 Kristen Mulderig, who works with Rick Sales Entertainment Group, has also been quoted as saying that there would be Slayer-related activities following the tour's conclusion.
 However, within two days after the tour's completion, King's wife Ayesha stated on her Instagram page that there is "not a chance in hell" that Slayer would ever reunite to perform more shows or release new music.